React (media franchise): Other React series

-The first episode of College Kids React premiered on June 23, 2016, with "College Kids React to The 1975".
-This series includes stars who have aged out of Teens React along with new stars, as well as stars that have not yet aged out of Teens React but have begun college.
-The content of College Kids React is similar to the content found in Teens React but more mature.

 One-off episodes

 In April 2014, as an April Fools joke, the Fine Brothers teamed up with Friskies and released Cats React, which went viral.
 In July 2016 they released another part of Cats React.

 In August 2014, they released Celebrities React to Viral Videos, and now re-released yearly.

 In April 2018, in another April Fools joke, they released "Teens React to Nothing" where they showed the teenagers on a blank screen.
 The following year, they released a sequel, "nothing reacts to teens react to nothing.", which featured the original video being played in an empty studio.

 React YouTube channel

 After creating four individual successful React series on their primary YouTube channel, the Fine Brothers launched a separate YouTube channel in 2014, for reaction-related content, simply dubbed "React".
 With the intent of running programming five days a week, the channel launched with five series: React Gaming (a Let's Play-style series with real youths from their primary React series), Advice (a series featuring real youths respond to questions from viewers), React Remix (musical remixes of past React footage), People Vs. Foods (originally Kids Vs. Food until 2016) (a series featuring Reactors taste-test "Weird" or international foods), and Lyric Breakdown (a series in which Reactors break down the meaning of various songs).
 The channel launched with a teenage-focused playthrough of Goat Simulator.

 From September 18, 2020, to May 31, 2021, the React YouTube channel was retitled to "REPLAY", following the renaming of the main FBE channel to "REACT" in the wake of FBE's distancing from Benny and Rafi Fine as a consequence of the scandal in Summer 2020 that led to many reactors leaving the channel.

 On June 1, 2021, REPLAY is retitled "PEOPLE VS FOOD" and moved all the non-food videos to REACT.